nuke66/hello-world/README.md

 micropy init
 ```

 Now in VS Code you should see intellisense code completion happening, and when you plug in your rasp pi you should see it connect in the terminal window.
-With the main.py open if you click "Run" in the footer it should execute the code on the Pico :)
+With main.py open if you click "Run" in the footer it should execute the code on the Pico :)

 ![screenshot](https://user-images.githubusercontent.com/23091874/109891367-a51d3d80-7cd4-11eb-8cde-c947a83ed1f8.png)